 Why?
 Beacause their minds cannot simply say yes or no in response when asked; they actually have to think of a person or situation

 - then Transport them to where you wish them to go: a situation, a problem, a challenge, an obstacle by inviting them in: If you had seen this team when we were in such a state of disruption, you... or ...
 Had you known that the situation was so dire, you likely may have...

 - Touch base with them periodically to ensure they are still with you: How do you think the staff was feeling? or ...Can you relate to that? or ...What would you have done if you…? or...Can you imagine what was going through her mind when..?

 - Turn the issue onto them with a Take away question, as in: What about you, when will you…? or What will your next step be, now that you….? or Where should we go from here…? or Which goals should be adopt to…? or Next time, you find yourself in a similar situation, what do you think you would..?

 - Rhetorical questions: Try to avoid asking questions that may have audiences mentally answer a yes or no in their minds.
 The best kind of rhetorical question, especially at the start of a presentation or story, is one of the 5 W’s as it actually gets them to reflect on something in their own lives.

 - Questions to which you want verbal answers:

--If the audience is reluctant to answer openly, try this tip: have them discuss with a partner, then invite them to answer aloud, or if you are trying to make a point, tell your story about something that occurred to you, and have them respond about their own similar feelings or experience.
+-If the audience is still reluctant to answer openly, try this tip: have them discuss with a partner, then invite them to answer aloud, or recall a story you told about something that occurred to you, and then have them respond about their own similar feelings about a personal situation or possibly a similar experience.

 To recap, use questions effectively will not only help you connect to your audience but your point will be remembered and repeated!

-Join me next month, when we discuss another speakeing skill that will give you an EDGE over the average presenter!
+Join me next month, when we discuss another speaking skill that will give you an EDGE over the average presenter!